Here is information about our summer workshop, July 22 through 24, 2022.

 Donna Doellinger, RN, RMT, has been a Registered Nurse since 1973.
 She specializes in Newborn Intensive Care.
 She pioneered the use of Alexander's principles with premature infants beginning with the trauma of birth and resuscitation through various stages of healing and growth including respiratory and feeding issues, calming and coping issues for drug addicted babies, as well as working with parents to improve the quality of bonding and care-taking.
 She has also given classes for nurses to work on improving their use while performing their duties.

 Donna has studied the Alexander Technique since 1977 with the Conables and Marjorie Barstow.
-She graduated from The Alexander Foundation in 1990.
-She taught an ongoing Alexander class for persons with Parkinson's Disease from 1995 until 2019, and is on the faculty of the Alexander Workshops Winter workshop in Columbus.
+She graduated from the Alexander Foundation in 1990 and maintained an active private practice in Columbus, OH until September of 2022.
+She taught an ongoing Alexander class for persons with Parkinson’s Disease for 15 years, and is on the faculty of the Alexander Workshops Summer Workshop in Spokane.
+She will open her private practice in Morganton, NC in the Fall of 2023.

 Since 1990 she has studied energy healing with James Kepner, Carol DeSanto, and Rosalyn Bruyere and is certified at the Advanced Practitioner Level in Nervous System Energy Work.
 She teaches classes on anatomy for energy healers, and beginning techniques and skills for people interested in energy work.
 Her focus now is on exploring the complementary use of energy skills with the Alexander Technique to lead students to an expanded experience of the whole self.
 She is a teaching member of ATI.